Connectors area to add the data sources your team wants to analyze.

 - Open

-- Enter the connection details shown in the form.
+- Enter the connection details shown in the form (or authorize HubSpot via OAuth).

 - Test the connection.